 Don’t let this sleepy town tucked into the folds of the mountains fool you.
 Its small size is counteracted by the extraordinary amount of energy its 350 year-round residents generate through outdoor recreation.

-Fish in the legendary waters of the Rio Grande River that meets the South Fork in town or try fly-fishing with a local guide.
+Fish the legendary waters of the Rio Grande River that meets the South Fork in town or try fly-fishing with a local guide.
+If you’re a golfer, head to the Rio Grande Golf Course, a difficult but spectacular mountain course.

 For more information: